Welcome to the Information Institute

 Marcia Mardis, associate professor and senior researcher at the Information Institute, and Ebrahim Randeree, assistant dean of the College of Communication and Information, serve as co-principal investigators, along with James P. Froh, dean of the School of Business and Technology at Chipola College in Marianna, Fla., and Kathryn M. Stewart, dean of Technology and Professional Programs Division at Tallahassee Community College.
 Florida State, Chipola College, Tallahassee Community College and a number of industry and private sector firms and organizations collaborate closely in completing the project.

-The project, started in June 2013, is one of a number of science, technology, engineering, and mathematics (STEM) initiatives underway at the College of Communication and Information.
+The project, started in May 2013 and will end in April 2018, is one of a number of science, technology, engineering, and mathematics (STEM) initiatives underway at the College of Communication and Information.